-The Windows 10 feature set suggests many areas which may impact IT departments in the future.
-A recent survey found that 80% of large enterprises and 71% of businesses plan to migrate to the new OS in the next 18 months after release, suggesting that it will be even more popular than Windows 7, which still commands a very large market share, particularly in enterprises.
-This was probably too optimistic, but the vast majority of organization are preparing their migration.
+Microsoft's first glimpse of Windows 10 suggest many areas which may impact IT departments in the future.
+A recent survey found that 80% of large enterprises and 71% of businesses plan to migrate to the new OS in the next 18 months, suggesting that it will be even more popular than Windows 7, which still commands a very large market share, particularly in enterprises.

 Microsoft has made it also very clear that a major focus of Windows 10 is the business users:

 - Better usability via new, advanced Start Menu, better windows and desktop management (e.g. task viewer), seamless integration (windowing) of new “metro” apps, and so on.

 - Better / faster / more secure browsing experience (Edge)

 - Cross device familiarity and universal apps -this is very important for larger organizations.
 The ability to run and manage different formfactors with the same OS will accelerate mobile adoption in enterprise

 - Extended Mobile management

 - Voice Recognition – Smart Assistance: Cortana can be a change agent of how consumer interact with the desktop PC.
 Voice recognitions and machine learning will enable new and innovative scenarios

 - Security improvements / support for 2 factor authentication

 Windows 10 promises to deliver advanced security and management capabilities along with innovation and security updates for businesses of all sizes.
 These new capabilities will deliver a host of benefits to organizations, enabling them to make key enhancements across their IT landscape and maximize ROI.